jaesparza/website/content/loop1.md

 }
 ```

 The execution of `operateMotor` is conditional to the result of `checkLimits`.
-The movement is only allowed if the physical limit imposed by the encoder has not been reached.
-In case it has the movement would only be permitted in the unconstrained direction, where the axis can rotate.
+The movement is only allowed if the physical limit detected by the encoder has not been reached.
+If it has, the movement would only be permitted in the unconstrained direction, where the axis can rotate.

 ```C
 bool checkLimits() {